e2m32/hass_custom_timer/README.md

 See Example below.

 ## Configuration
-Basic configuration is the same as before.
+Basic configuration in YAML is the same as before.
+Adding timers from the UI does not support custom configuration parameters (as far as I can tell, do inform me if you find otherwise).
 To load the defaults, add the following to your configuration.yaml file:

     # Example configuration.yaml entry
     timer: